 3.2.2.
 Dust

-Natural events or man-made events can form dust, which is an aerosol harmful to human and climate.
-Dust mainly comes from deserts like Sahara desert but it can also come from man -made disasters or building demolitions.[7]
-They can scatter and absorb wavelengths within the visible range.
-The concentration of dust can affect our visibility, and causing respiratory diseases such as asthma[2]00/00/0 0:00 AM.
-Coarse dust particles and fine dust particles are two categories of dust particles, and they are depending on its sizes.
+Natural events or man-made events can form dust, which is an aerosol harmful to humans and climate.
+Dust mainly comes from deserts like Sahara desert but it can also come from man-made disasters or building demolitions[7] They can scatter and absorb wavelengths within the visible range.
+The concentration of dust can affect our visibility, and causing respiratory diseases such as asthma[2].
+Coarse dust particles and fine dust particles are two categories of dust particles, which are depending on its sizes.
 Coarse dust particles have sizes from 2.5µm to 10µm, and fine dust particles have sizes with less than 2.5µm.
-[9].
+[10].